fpessolano/FantasyFootball/README.md

 See requirements.txt

 **Usage**
-Run main.py
+Run main.py (simply RUN in replit)

 **Known BUGS**
  - n/a

 **What's next**

-***v0.3.x***
- - Migrate to replit
- - clean code
- - make automatic download of new elo every tot days (remove question)
- - streamline interface a bit

 ***v0.4.x***
- - Graphical Interface (if alternative to kivy is found)
+ - clean code and remove all KIVY elements for the GUI
+ - automatic download of new stats every tot days (remove question)
+ - streamline interface for CLI (no more scrolling)
- - Improve commenting
+ - improve commenting
- - Move support files to assets

 ***v0.5.x***
- - Add match type to league information
- - Improve match simulator (better injuries, etc.)
+ - Improve match simulator (better injuries, streaks, etc.)

 ***v0.6.x***
- - More than one league
+ - All leagues from one nation including automatic relegation and promotion
+ - Multiple seasons
- - Friendly and team stats
+ - Friendly

 ***v0.7.x***
  - Add team players with stats